 By Antonio Malara

-Every time you need to deal with a big group of person is always funny.
-Who doesn’t know exactly the place, who doesn’t remember at what time, who get in the wrong place and calls you and when you’re there ready to go there’s always someone that is missing.
-Btw in the bus, the promoter told me that once in Boston I had to share the room with other two person.
+Every time you need to deal with a big group of people is always funny.
+Who doesn’t know exactly is the place, who doesn’t remember at what time, who get in the wrong place and calls you and when you’re there ready to go there’s always someone that is missing.
+Later on the bus, the guy who planned the travel, told me that once in Boston I had to share the room with other two people.
 I had the chance to knew this guys in New York and I took this as an opportunity to know them better.

 The landscape outside the bus during the travel didn’t impress me so much, I remember slides of green lands besides the sea that wasn’t actually the ocean.
 More interesting was all the road we did to leave New York, has been a cool tour through the upper neighborhoods.
 Step by step we went from skyscrapers to green land.

 In the bus I started to wonder about Boston.
 My godfather (a powerful and respected person) always talked about this city, he told me that Boston was the best city of the United States, because it was the most “European City”, he used to say.
 I was curious about this but at the same time I was scared that I wouldn’t like Boston right because it was “European”.
 As I wrote in my New York post here, I was fascinated by tall buildings not by ancient ones.